The Homotopy Braces Formality Morphism: Introduction

-The components of this $L_\infty$-morphism are furthermore given by explicit formulas of the form
+The components of this $\Lie_\infty$-morphism are furthermore given by explicit formulas of the form

 for $\gamma_1,\dots,\gamma_n\in \Tpoly$.
-Here the sum is over a set of graphs (\emph{Kontsevich graphs}), the integral ranges over a compact manifold with corners $C_\Gamma$, the differential form $\omega_\Gamma$ is associated to the graph $\Gamma$ using Feynman rules, and $D_\Gamma(\cdots)$ is a certain polydifferential operator.
-Kontsevich's morphism was very influential and his methods have been applied succesfully to many different problems in the field, and to some beyond.
+Here the sum is over a set of graphs (\emph{Kontsevich graphs}), the integral ranges over a compact manifold with corners $C_\Gamma$, the differential form $\omega_\Gamma$ is associated to the graph $\Gamma$ using Feynman rules, and $D_\Gamma(\cdots)$ is a certain multidifferential operator.
+Kontsevich's construction was very influential and his methods have been applied successfully to many different problems in the field, and to some beyond.

-However, the algebraic structure on both $\Tpoly$ and $\Dpoly$ is richer than just that of a Lie algebra, namely, there is a Gerstenhaber structure on $\Tpoly$ and a braces structure on $\Dpoly$.
-A natural question is whether one can find a quasi-isomorphism $\Tpoly\to\Dpoly$ respecting (up to homotopy) those structures.
-This question has been answered positively by D. Tamarkin \cite{tamanother}.
-Roughly his prove goes as follows. \begin{enumerate} \item Find a $G_\infty$ (homotopy Gerstenhaber) structure on $\Dpoly$, reducing on cohomology to the same Gerstenhaber structure as that coming from the natural braces structure on $\Dpoly$.
-This subproblem is called the \emph{Deligne conjecture}.\footnote{We bend the terminology a bit here.} There are by now several solutions to this conjecture, the most relevant for us are due to D. Tamarkin and M. Kontsevich and Y. Soibelman.
-For this step of the proof one needs to choose a Drinfeld associator or equivalent data. \item By homotopy transfer, there is some $G_\infty$ structure on $\Tpoly$, such that there is a $G_\infty$ quasi-isomorphism $\Tpoly\to \Dpoly$.
-Let us denote $\Tpoly$ with this new $G_\infty$-structure by $\Tpoly'$. \item One can show that the $G_\infty$-structure on $\Tpoly$ is \emph{rigid}, i.e., it can not be deformed in any $GL(n)$-invariant way.
-From this one can show that there is a $G_\infty$ quasi-isomorphism $\Tpoly\to \Tpoly'$.
-Hence, composing with the $G_\infty$ morphism from the previous step, one obtains the desired $G_\infty$ quasi-isomorphism $\Tpoly\to \Dpoly$.
-By restriction one of course also obtains an $L_\infty$ morphism $\Tpoly\to \Dpoly$. \end{enumerate}
+However, Kontsevich's result is unsatisfying in the sense that the algebraic structure on both $\Tpoly$ and $\Dpoly$ is richer than just that of a Lie algebra, namely, there is a Gerstenhaber structure on $\Tpoly$ and a braces structure on $\Dpoly$.
+A natural question is whether one can find a quasi-isomorphism $\Tpoly\to\Dpoly$ respecting those structures, up to homotopy.
+This question has been answered positively by D. Tamarkin \cite{tamanother, hinich, vasilyPaljug}.
+Roughly his proof goes as follows, where we restrict ourselves to the algebraic setting for simplicity. \begin{enumerate} \item Find a $\Ger_\infty$ (homotopy Gerstenhaber) structure on the algebraic multidifferential operators $\Dpoly^{alg}\subset \Dpoly$, reducing on cohomology to the same Gerstenhaber structure as that coming from the natural braces structure.
+This subproblem is called the \emph{Deligne conjecture}.
+There are by now several solutions to this conjecture, the most relevant for us are due to D. Tamarkin and M. Kontsevich and Y. Soibelman.
+For this step of the proof one needs to choose a Drinfeld associator or equivalent data. \item One can show that the $\Ger_\infty$-structure on the algebraic multivector fields $\Tpoly^{alg}\subset \Tpoly$ is \emph{rigid}, i.~e., it can not be deformed in a homotopy non-trivial way (see, e.g., \cite[Appendix B]{vasilyPaljug}).
+Using this rigidity result one can construct a $\Ger_\infty$-quasi-isomorphism $\Tpoly^{alg}\to\Dpoly^{alg}$ which is essentially unique up to homotopy.
+By restriction one of course also obtains an $\Lie_\infty$-morphism $\Tpoly^{alg}[1]\to \Dpoly^{alg}[1]$.